-Regular monitoring of Mannus Lake allows for the effective management of a BGA outbreak through early detection.
+Regular monitoring of Mannus Lake, and adjacent creeks, allows for the effective management of a BGA outbreak through early detection.
 Any change that occurs, affecting the appearance and odour of the lake, coupled with current seasonal and weather conditions, could represent the initial stages of an algal bloom.

 Council will monitor Mannus Lake for algal growth annually, with extra sampling between the months of October through to March.
+Sampling will be undertaken in Mannus Lake, with limited sampling in adjacent creeks in response to increasing algae presence in the lake.